A Guide To Su Giudeu, Chia: 11 Best Things To Know

 The beach is so breathtakingly beautiful that it’s been the set of many movies and commercials – with typical scenes of castaways ending up in a tropical island and unable to get out.

-Well I have good news for you: Su Giudeu is even more beautiful in real life than it is on screen.
+Well I have good news for you.
+Su Giudeu is even more beautiful in real life than it is on screen.
 And better news even: contrary to what TV commercials suggest, the beach is actually very easily accessible.

 Su Giudeu

-Everything You Need To Know About Su Giudeu Beach
+What To Know About Su Giudeu Beach

-Su Giudeu is a gorgeous 600 meters long sandy beach in the municipality of Domus de Maria, in Southern Sardinia.
-The beach is characterized by the most beautiful, golden fine sand and pristine, clear waters, nicely shallow – thus being a perfect place for families with children who have the perfect environment to play endless games!
+The Spiaggia di Su Giudeu beach has by the most beautiful, golden fine sand and pristine, clear waters, nicely shallow.
+For this reason, it’s a perfect place for families with children who have the perfect environment to play endless games!

-At the back of the beach there is a lagoon where – depending on the season: it usually dries out with the summer heat – pink flamingoes can be spotted.
 Surrounding the beach you’ll see beautiful Mediterranean bush and sand dunes, which – much like other dunes in Sardinia – are protected and not accessible.

-Toilets are located near the parking lot, right before getting to the beach, and require a small fee of €0.50 for maintenance.
+Toilets are located near the parking lot, right before getting to the beach, and require a small fee for maintenance.

 Best beaches in Chia

-How To Get To Su Giudeu
+How To Get To Chia Su Giudeu Beach

-From Cagliari, take SS 195 towards Pula.
-Turn left on Viale Chia and continue driving for a few more km, then turn left on Viale Spartivento until you reach Hotel Aquadulci, where you will be able to spot the lagoon.
+Turn left on Viale Chia and continue driving for about 10 more minutes.
+Then turn left on Viale Spartivento until you reach Hotel Aquadulci.
+Here you will be able to spot the lagoon.

 There are various parking lots close to the beach.
 The closest ones are more expensive and get filled up more quickly.
+However, they are the best ones if you want easy access to the beach, if you have children or lots of equipment to carry around.

 Other Useful Information

-AVOID ON WINDY DAYS – Honestly, unless you are a fan of the wind and being covered in sand from head to toe and even in your mouth, this is not the place to go on a windy day.
+Honestly, unless you are a fan of the wind and being covered in sand from head to toe and even in your mouth, this is not the place to go on a windy day.

-DON’T TAKE SAND – It is forbidden to take sand, shells, pebbles and stones from Sardinian beaches.
+It is forbidden to take sand, shells, pebbles and stones from Sardinian beaches.
 If you are caught with it, you’ll get a fine.

-DON’T WALK ON THE DUNES – I know what you are thinking: it’s just sand.
-But is it, really?
-Beach dunes are actually barriers against wind, storms and the natural living environment of many more species of vegetation and wildlife you may imagine.
-Dunes are protected in Sardinia, and usually fenced – they certainly are in Chia and Su Giudeu beach, and there are signs that say walking on them is prohibited.
-Yet, I regularly see people who jump the fence to take a photo or – worse – to take their child to pee (that’s when there are toilets nearby).
+I regularly see people who jump the fence to take a photo or – worse – to take their child to pee (that’s when there are toilets nearby).
 Just don’t be that person, and don’t walk on the sand dunes!

-ONLY LEAVE FOOTPRINTS – Garbage bins are scattered along the beach, separating organic waste from plastic, cans, glass etc. Use it for smaller items and bring any larger items home with you.
+Garbage bins are scattered along the beach, separating organic waste from plastic, cans, glass etc. Use it for smaller items and bring any larger items home with you.

 What to wear in Sardinia